 Phase 2 - full application

-All mandatory attachments must be included.
+All mandatory documents must be included (see templates below).

 Requirements relating to the affiliation of the project leader must be satisfied.

 At least one position must be filled before 31 May 2022.
 Failure to fulfill this requirement may result in withdrawal of funding.

 A project description of maximum 10 pages using this template.